rbonhamcarter/simulate-clones/README.md

 This repository contains the source code to simulate simple lineage barcoded single cell datasets.
 It was designed to be used to investigate the presence of a sampling bias in the cell type proportions represented in clones observed over multiple time points, and what effect that bias may have on trajectory inference methods.

 The trajectory inference methods tested in this repository are CoSpar (Wang et. al) and LineageOT (Forrow and Schiebinger).
 For each method two variations were tested, one using only single-time clonal data, and one using multi-time clonal data.
 These variations are denoted using the "-ST" and "-MT" subscripts.
+The version of LineageOT used in this study is currently available on this branch of the fork of the method's repository: https://github.com/rbonhamcarter/LineageOT/tree/multi-time-clones.

 ## For the simulations supporting the derivation of the probabilities